 Non-Governmental International Organizations (NGIO) recognized by the IHO may participate as observers in EAtHC ICCWG activities, where matters of special interest to the NGIO concerned are being considered (IHO Resolution 5/1957, rule 6.c refers).

 The Coordinator role shall be held by a Member State participating in the EAtHC ICCWG.
 The election of the Coordinator, or the reconfirmation of the existing Coordinator, shall be decided by the Commission at an ordinary meeting or, where a meeting is not convened, by correspondence.
-Election shall be determined by a simple majority of the EAtHC Members and Associate Members present and voting (or responding, where determined by correspondence).
+Election shall be determined by a simple majority of the EAtHC Members and Associate Members present and voting (or responding, where determined by correspondence) Under normal circumstances, with reference to Art.
+4 of the Statutes of the EAtHC, the Coordinator role shall be a commitment to be held by a Member State for a minimum of four years (interval including three plenary Conferences and two video teleconferences).

 Normally, a Vice-Coordinator is not required to be appointed.
 However, if a Vice-Coordinator is appointed by the Commission: